|Faculty Council of Community Colleges|

 |State University of New York|

 The First Annual Conference on Shared Governance, sponsored by SUNY VOICES, will be held April 23 - 24, 2014 in Albany, New York.
 Conference and Registration information, and the Call for Proposals is available at: SUNY VOICES Conference on Shared Governance.
+Due date for registration has been extended to April 11, 2014.
 The Call for Proposals Submission form is available at: SUNY VOICES Conference - Call for Proposals.
 (Deadline for Proposal Submission is February 28, 2014).

 The Faculty Council of Community Colleges is the statewide faculty governance group for all of SUNY’s community colleges.
 For over 40 years, we have been representing community college faculty and student interests.
 We have active delegates from every community college within SUNY (Select Colleges for names and contact information for FCCC Delegates).
 As an organization, we work closely with SUNY System Administration, the community college presidents (NYCCAP), the University Faculty Senate (UFS), and SUNY’s community college campus governance leaders.
 We also have many other liaison relationships (See Liaisons).

 As a community college organization, we focus on the mission of community colleges.
 We believe in The Power of Community Colleges.
 We view community colleges as democracy’s colleges.
 Because of our mission of access and affordability, community colleges offer all Americans the opportunity to participate in higher education at anytime in their lives.
 The hope that community colleges provide to all is too often taken for granted until tight budgets begin to chip away at our ability to provide open access.

 As a faculty governance group, our priorities are determined by principles of academic excellence, academic freedom and sound shared governance practices.